 Besides the sports covered above, you can live-stream track cycling, rugby sevens, luge, figure skating, swimming and floorball events on CBCSports.ca, the CBC Sports app and CBC Gem.
 For details, see the full schedule here.
 Saturday's Road to the Olympic Games show on the CBC TV network and those streaming platforms features Lake Louise women's downhill action.
 Watch it from 4:30-6 p.m.
 ET.
 Sunday's show features big air, bobsleigh and skeleton.
 Watch it on the CBC TV network from 1-3 p.m. in your local time

 Something else to check out

 The 4% Rising newsletter: A study done a few years back found that only four per cent of traditional media coverage was devoted to women's sports.
-Hence the name of this newsletter focused on helping you find live women's sports on TV and online.
+Hence the name of this newsletter focused on growing the audience by telling you when and where to watch women's sports on TV and online.
 Sample the latest edition and subscribe here.